A General Framework for Bandit Problems Beyond Cumulative Objectives: Illustrative Examples

 \section{Illustrative Examples}

 The purpose of this section is, first and foremost, to show the relative ease with which various performance criteria can be analyzed within the framework developed in the previous sections.
 To make the exposition more accessible, we forego detailed introductions of the various criteria as well as various other technical details.
-We refer the interested reader to Appendix \ref{appendix:examplesDetails} for the complete details.
-At this stage we give a short summary of the main results. \begin{enumerate} \item The infinite horizon oracle problem defined in (\ref{eq:infOracleDef}) was shown to have a \simpleDet\space policy structure for stable and quasiconvex \EDRMabbrv s. \item The regret defined in (\ref{eq:regretDef}), and the proxy regret defined in (\ref{eq:proxyRegretDef}) are such that: \begin{itemize} \item A quasiconvex and strongly stable \EDRMabbrv\space satisfies $\pseudoRegret[{\UUCB}] \in \mathcal{O}\prn{\frac{K\log T}{T}}$. \item Provided the \EDRMabbrv\space is also smooth, then $\regret[{\UUCB}] \in \mathcal{O}\prn{\frac{K^2}{T}\log\prn{KT}}$. \end{itemize} \end{enumerate} In what follows we will see how these results are seen to hold for a wide range of criteria that satisfy the requisite assumptions, as well as some subtleties that arise.
+Our main focus is to show the use of \cref{thm:regretBound}, after which we give some edge cases that demonstrate the subtleties and limitations of our framework.
+We refer the interested reader to \cref{appendix:examplesDetails} for the complete details, and to \cref{table:1} for a summary of the parameter settings of each criterion{}.
+We make the following assumption throughout this section.
+1em